My Estonia travel summary:

 KGB museum in Hotel Viru

-My next stop was a KGB museum in Hotel Viru – a luxury hotel which, from the 1970s, hosted foreign visitors who were secretly supervised by KGB, while in contacts with the Soviets.
 Any hotel that was appropriate for foreign visitors also had to be appropriate for the KGB.
 Viru was one of them.
 The first high-rise building in Tallinn was completed in 1972, when Estonia was part of Soviet Union.

 Officially, the hotel had only 22 floors.
-Signs to stairs leading above the 22nd floor and on doors said there’s nothing here.
+Signs to stairs leading above the 22nd floor and on doors said “there’s nothing here”.
 Well, there was something on the top – a hidden floor.

 The operation was continuously running until the KGB left the hotel right before the independence of Estonia, in August 1991.
 The secret rooms were found in 1994 and transformed to a museum.